Flutterwave/Node-v3/README.md

 const verify = async () => {

     try {
-        const payload = {"id": "5708" //This is the transaction unique identifier.
-It is returned in the initiate transaction call as data.id}
+        const payload = {
+            "id": "5708" //This is the transaction unique identifier.
+It is returned in the initiate transaction call as data.id
+        }
         const response = await flw.Transaction.verify(payload)
         console.log(response);
     } catch (error) {